At a Glance

 Some tips for your application 🫡

 Understand the Role: Familiarise yourself with the specifics of the Employment Lawyer position.
-Highlight your experience in contentious and advisory work, particularly in sectors like Engineering, Social Care, Construction, Education, and Professional Services.
+Pay attention to the focus on respondent work and the sectors involved, such as Engineering and Social Care.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for employment law and your understanding of the firm's focus.
-Mention why remote working suits you and how you can contribute to their team of 11 lawyers.
+Craft a Compelling Cover Letter: Write a cover letter that reflects your passion for employment law and your understanding of the firm's focus.
+Mention why you are interested in remote working and how you can contribute to their team.

 How to prepare for a job interview at Chadwick Nott Legal Recruitment